Progressive Attention Networks for Visual Attribute Prediction: Introduction

 To overcome this limitation, we propose a novel attention network, referred to as \textit{progressive attention network} (PAN), which enables precise attention over objects of different scales and shapes by attaching attentive mechanisms to multiple layers within a convolutional neural network (CNN).
-More specifically, the proposed network forces attention prediction in intermediate feature maps by forwarding the attended feature maps in each layer to the subsequent layers in the CNN.
-Since a feature to be attended in the current feature map is obtained by combining lower-level features with smaller receptive fields, the network can learn to distill the precise spatial support relevant to the target objects as final attention.
-The contribution of this work is three-fold: \begin{itemize} \item A novel attention model (progressive attention network) that can be learned to predict attention matching accurate scale and shape of a target object, \item Use of local contexts to improve the stability of the progressive attention model, \item Achievement of significant performance improvement over traditional soft and hard attention approaches in query-specific visual attribute prediction tasks. \end{itemize}
+More specifically, the proposed network predicts attentions on intermediate feature maps and forwards the attended feature maps in each layer to the subsequent layers in CNN.
+Moreover, we improve the proposed progressive attention by replacing feature aggregation, which may distort the original feature semantics, with hard attention via likelihood marginalization.
+The contribution of this work is four-fold: \begin{itemize} \itemsep{-0.05cm} \item A novel attention model (progressive attention network) learned to handle accurate scale and shape of attentions for a target object, \item Integration of hard attention with likelihood marginalization into the proposed progressive attention networks, \item Use of local contexts to improve stability of the progressive attention model, \item Significant performance improvement over traditional single-step attention models in query-specific visual attribute prediction tasks. \end{itemize}

 The rest of this paper is organized as follows.
 We first review related work in Section~\ref{relwork}.
-In Section~\ref{pan}, we describe the proposed model with local context information.
+Section~\ref{pan} describes the proposed model with local context information.
 We then present our experimental results on several datasets in Section~\ref{exp} and conclude the paper in Section~\ref{conclusion}.